HPV in men: carrier status, sperm, and fertility

 Should I use a condom if my partner has HPV?

-What does an HPV test for men cost?
+How much does an HPV test for men cost?

 Questions about your situation?